Saturday, April 25, 2020

 Betty Gilpin in The Hunt

 One of the most controversial and talked about movies of the year goes full force in The Hunt, the new horror/thriller film produced by Jason Blum (Split/GlassGet OutThe Invisible Man (2020)) under his Blumhouse Productions studio and is directed by Craig Zobel (Great World of SoundComplianceZ for Zachariah) best known for being the co-creator of the animated web series, Homestar Runner alongside The Brothers Chaps.
-Originally slated for a September 2019 release but was cancelled due to the Dayton and El Paso mass shootings in early August of that year as well as a negative response from President Trump and the controversy surrounding the film’s premise.
+Originally slated for a September 2019 release but was canceled due to the Dayton and El Paso mass shootings in early August of that year as well as a negative response from President Trump and the controversy surrounding the film’s premise.

 Ever since the film’s announcement and trailer came out, people have criticized its storyline about a group of “elites” gathering and hunting down unsuspecting Americans for sport, the script itself using the term “deplorables” to describe the hunted most infamously used by Hilary Clinton to describe Trump supporters, and even declaring the entire movie as an attack on Trump supporters.
 But if films like JokerTeam America: World Police, and The Interview taught us is that controversy related to a movie will not stop people from going to see it and if anything it will make them want to see it even more whether you’re for or against it.